 God, help me see the value in time together with family and friends even if it seems mundane to me.
 Help me understand that routine relating gives hope for significant care and intimacy.
 Amen.

-Read more on this topic in Dr. Strom’s book, The Relationship Book.
+Additional Resource: Read more on this topic in Dr. Strom's book, The Relationship Project.